vEnhance/1802/src/minmax.typ

   - The dimension is probably $n$ minus the number of $=$ constraints.
-  - The limit cases are obtained by turning and $<$ and $>$ into limits, and considering when any of the variables can go to $plus.minus oo$.
+  - The limit cases are obtained by turning and $<$ and $>$ into limits, and considering when any of the variables can go to $pm oo$.
   - The boundary is obtained when any $<=$ and $>=$ becomes $=$.
 ]